 Castle Farm is an ideal base to tour the area.
 Please take time to visit the many wonderful places on our doorstep.

-East Cork offers many stunning beaches (including the blue flag beach at Garryvoe), salmon rivers, gardens and golf courses within easy reach of Castle Farm.
+East Cork offers many stunning beaches (including the blue flag beach at Garryvoe), gardens and golf courses within easy reach of Castle Farm.

 is an historic walled town steeped in centuries of history.
 Take a

 visit to the Visitor Centre who provide very informative guided tours.